waterval-project/emotext/README.md

 # emotext
 Hipertext lenguage for expressive paragraphs using emoticons

-In the first line make a backgroud gradiente in the other lines make a paragraph colored
+In the first line make a backgroud gradient in the other lines make a paragraph colored If a line have only emoticon then next paragraphs are as this color style

 :-p Random